Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 Building process takes about two minutes.
 The last output line contains the tag of the image just built:

 `deps:PRCS-b6f6eb0218ab7ae82a57dc162fa43eab`

-26. See the Dockerfile for building application based on the base image
+26. See the Dockerfile for building application based on the base image:

 ```
 nano Dockerfile-app
 ```

-No instructions after `FROM $BASE_IMAGE`, only comments
+No instructions after `FROM $BASE_IMAGE`, only comments.

-27. Run the build command for application
+27. Run the build command for application:

 ```
 docker build --file Dockerfile-app --build-arg BASE_IMAGE=$(./build-deps-image.sh | tail -n 1) .